Could a headset at home ease Huntington's brain fog and mood?

 Summary

-This study tests whether a gentle brain stimulation device (tDCS) used at home is safe and helpful for people with early to moderate Huntington's disease.
-Ten participants will use the device daily for several weeks.
-The goal is to see if it can improve mood, thinking, and other symptoms without major side effects.
+This study is testing whether a gentle brain stimulation device (tDCS) used at home is safe and acceptable for people with early-to-moderate Huntington's disease.
+Ten participants will use the device daily for several weeks while researchers track side effects, mood, thinking skills, and movement.
+The goal is to see if this non-invasive approach can help with behavioral and cognitive symptoms.

 Disclaimer Read more